Publications and preprints from MGGG and collaborators

 - The ACLU’s pamphlet Everything You Always Wanted to Know about Redistricting (But Were Afraid to Ask!), updated 2010— this is a wonderful place to learn about some of the basic terms and notions.

-- The Washington Post has a fantastic interactive feature with compactness scores for all US Congressional Districts.
+- The Washington Post has a cool interactive feature with compactness scores for all US Congressional Districts.

 - The geospatial application company Azavea has published a white paper on redistricting.
 (A good general introduction to different compactness measures but slightly mathematically buggy.)